 - Let this Hoarding Situation Stress You Out

-2. Helping the Hoarder Find a Cleanup and Professional Organization Service:
+2. Helping the Hoarder Find a Licensed Mental Health Professional:

 Address Our Mess, as part of our service, are capable of suggesting licensed mental health professionals that specialize in hoarding.
 See our updated list of mental health professionals to find Address Our Mess approved mental health professionals in your area!
 We service all 50 States and Washington D.C.